irinalapteva/irinalapteva.github.io/cv/index.md

 ###### **Director of Education Programs**, [Brighton Ballet Theater (BBT)](https://www.bbtballet.org) <span class="cvdate">2010-2018</span>

-- Created, developed and managed outreach and education programs at public schools, senior centers, and community centers, working with up to 500 people who directly participated in the programs.
+- Created, developed and managed outreach and education programs at public schools, senior and community centers, working with up to 500 people who directly participated in the programs.
 - Coordinated a team of teaching artists, engaged volunteers and parents on the daily basis, while collaborating closely with classroom teachers, school officials, principals, and directors.